{\Lambda}CDM is still not broken: empirical constraints on the star formation efficiency at z ~ 12-30: Discussion

 Another source of uncertainty is the possible contribution of UV light from AGN to the total observed galaxy UV luminosity.
 The expected contribution from SMBH arising from `standard' seeding models (i.e. Pop III or direct collapse seeds) is not expected to be large \citep{Trinca2024}, simply because BH massive enough to contribute a significant amount of UV light are expected to be rare at these epochs (and moreover, rapidly accreting BH are likely to be heavily obscured in the UV). \citet{Matteri2025, Matteri2025a} propose that a population of primordial black holes with masses $10^4$--$10^5$ \msun\ hosted by low mass halos ($M_{\rm h} \sim 10^7$ \msun), accreting at about a third of their Eddington luminosity, could provide an alternative explanation for the unexpectedly large number density of UV luminous galaxies at $z\gtrsim 10$.
 They suggest that this scenario can be tested observationally with spectroscopic followup with JWST.

 To conclude this sub-section, the observational measurements themselves have very large uncertainties.
 As discussed in detail in \citet{Castellano2025} and \citet{Perez-Gonzalez2025}, it is very possible --- even likely --- that at least some (and perhaps all) of the photometrically selected $15 \lesssim z \lesssim 30$ candidates are actually interlopers at much lower redshifts.
 Currently, the observations that put the most strain on models are the three F200W dropouts presented in \citet{Castellano2025}, with very bright implied rest-UV luminosities ($M_{\rm UV} < -21$).
 These objects all have strongly multi-modal redshift probability distribution functions (PDF; see Fig.~3 of \citealt{Castellano2025}), with a significant peak at lower redshift ($z \sim 5$), and may be similar to known $z\sim 16$ `impostors' which spectroscopic follow-up revealed to actually be at $z \sim 5$ \citep{ArrabalHaro2023}.
 These objects are bright enough that they should be relatively easy to follow up spectroscopically.
-The second highest tension comes from the three F277W dropouts reported as $20 \lesssim z \lesssim 30$ galaxy candidates by \citet{Perez-Gonzalez2023}.
+The second highest tension comes from the three F277W dropouts reported as $20 \lesssim z \lesssim 30$ galaxy candidates by \citet{Perez-Gonzalez2025}.
 These objects do not have strongly multi-modal redshift PDFs, but they are only detected in two photometric filters.
 These objects are extremely faint ($m_{\rm AB} \gtrsim 30$--31) and will be challenging to follow up with spectroscopy with any currently available facilities.
 However, studies of lensed cluster fields may yield candidates with similar intrinsic luminosities that can be followed up spectroscopically.
+As pointed out by \citet{Gandolfi2025}, lower-mass, lower redshift dust-obscured galaxies can also have similar colors to $z>15$ galaxies.